okviz/okviz.github.io/_mydocs/calendar-pro/options/toolbar/auto-hide.md

 ---
 **Default value:** Off

-When the **Auto hide** toggle is enabled, the toolbar is visible only when the mouse is on the visual, otherwise it is always visible.
+When this option is enabled, the toolbar is visible only when the mouse is on the visual, otherwise it is always visible.